totalgood/pycon-2016-nlp-tutorial/Making-Connections-with-Natural-Language-Processing.md

 Thank you Steve Canny for the only pure-python cross-platform [docx reader/writer][Canny]!

-### Closed formats are Trickier
+### Closed Format Binary Documents

+Microsoft and Apple makes it difficult for you to teach your machine to read your own documents, but it's still possible.
 Wrap these tools with python or create pure python versions of them or just use pydocx to get it done.

 Not all of these will work on Windows, so you linux users will be able to get at a bit more of your own text.